dasburke/dasburke/README.md

 - 👋 Hi, I’m @dasburke
 - 👀 I’m interested in the future of AI and building cool stuff to make life more interesting.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning SQL and Python.
 - 💞️ I’m looking to collaborate on beginner projects that will help me understand the fundamentals at a deep operational level.
 - 📫 How to reach me das@dascode.org